balancer/docs-v3/docs/partner-onboarding/onboarding-overview/introduction.md

 # Partner Onboarding
 :::info
 <p> This onboarding documentation provides partners with all the information they need to onboard into the Balancer
-Ecosystem deployments.<br>
+Ecosystem deployments.
 It details Balancer’s unique PMFs, answers FAQs and provides step-by-step guides for ecosystem integrations. </p>
 :::

 ## Overview